Table of Contents

 Once imported, you should see the statistics and health metrics related to the Cloud SQL instance such as Threads and errors, Space Usage, SQL Commands/sec/Network, Queries/sec, Connections/sec, Query Cache Hit, and others.

 You can also set alerts on these dashboards if the value of the observed metrics falls out of the allowed range.
 For more information on how to create such advanced dashboards, have a look at our articles on Grafana Dashboards from Basic to Advanced Dashboards and Our Favorite Grafana Dashboards.

 Using Google Stackdriver Data Source in Grafana

-However, Google Cloud Stackdriver’s visualization and customization are not as powerful as Grafana.
-That’s why many users prefer Grafana as their monitoring and visualization solution even though Stackdriver is built-in into Google cloud.
+However, Google Cloud Stackdriver’s visualization and customization are not as powerful as Grafana's.
+That’s why many users prefer Grafana as their monitoring and visualization solution even though Stackdriver is built-in into Google Cloud.

 For more detailed instructions, have a look at the article “Introducing Stackdriver as a data source for Grafana” in Google Cloud.
 These instructions are also available in Grafana documentation.

-In this article, we saw how we can integrate our applications hosted in Google Cloud to Grafana.
-We also saw how to push metrics from Google Cloud SQL instance to Grafana and plot them into the dashboard.
+In this article, we saw how we can integrate our applications hosted in Google Cloud into Grafana.
+We also saw how to push metrics from the Google Cloud SQL instance to Grafana and plot them into the dashboard.